 Deluxe Paint was one of the most profitable releases in EA history at that point, but was already becoming eclipsed by the much more profitable cartridge divisions selling titles for the Sega Genesis, etc. In fact, the home game consoles were so strong that most of the company was being focused in that area, with only reluctant support for CD-ROM products on PC's and Macs.
 By the time the first EA Sports titles hit the shelves, it was pretty clear that the company wasn't interested in PC applications anymore, and killed off the entire Tools division.
 Deluxe Music 2 (done out-of-house by David Joiner) and Deluxe Paint V were the last applications to ship, and we were racing the clock to get DPaintV out the door before Commodore went bankrupt.
 It was a positively hellish time for morale, and both Lee and I left the company soon after that release.

 Dan Silva had already moved on to Autodesk after the first three versions of Deluxe Paint.
-Lee had gotten her start at EA working with Dan on the port of DPaint III that became Deluxe Paint Animation on the PC.
+Lee had gotten her start at EA working with Dan on the port of DPaint III that became Brent Iverson's Deluxe Paint Animation on the PC.
 Chris Mayer, a former PC video card device driver engineer, maintained the IBM version of DPaint while I was there.
-(For the record the IBM and Apple II gs ports were done by Brent Iverson, with Steve Shaw doing II Enhanced for the PC and a bit of DPaint 4.)
+(For the record the IBM and Apple II gs ports were also done by Brent Iverson, with Steve Shaw doing II Enhanced for the PC along with a bit of DPaint 4 & DPA.)
 Chuck Swan of Trimedia, Inc. (creator of the Amiga pressure-sensitive tablet driver) consulted with us on pressure support and ARexx for DPaintV.